 I climbed a mountain in October.
 I finally applied for a travel grant.
 I finally confronted (via email) a racist comment.
 I asked my supervisor to talk to me about my writing.
 The specifics, sentence structure and length, my inability to use commas.

-I finally stopped trying to be this student who had it all figured out, I stopped trying to be the student I thought they wanted.
-I began, doing, and asking for what I wanted – that attitude that made me apply here in the first place – thinking about what I could get from here, and considering what helped me.
+I stopped trying to be this student who had it all figured out, I stopped trying to be the student I thought they wanted.
+I began, doing, and asking for what I wanted – that attitude that made me apply here in the first place – thinking about what and the help I could get here.

 Lent | A thought in March probably — dissertation deadlines + new papers